 1. Make Sure Your Vehicle Is Optimised And Road Worthy

-This is important for safety on the road in general!
+Now this advice is important for your safety on the road in general.

-But there are also things you can do to get a smoother ride out of your vehicle and minimise the vibrations you experience.
+But there are also things you can do to get a smoother ride out of your vehicle and minimise the whole body vibrations you experience.

 For instance, investing in better tyres and making sure they are at the right pressure will help your vehicle grip the road better.